msg Logo

 Beating the competition with the help of modern IT systems

 Regardless of what strategy insurers choose to pursue, they rely on modern, flexible IT systems that have a high degree of automation and standardisation and guarantee a rapid product development process.
-The policy management system msg.Life Factory from msg insur:it is a standard solution that allows for digital end-to-end processing of all business processes.
+The policy administration system msg.Life Factory from msg insur:it is a standard solution that allows for digital end-to-end processing of all business processes.

 msg.Life Factory features a flexible product model with prefabricated sample products, which makes it possible to develop new, innovative products rapidly for an outstanding time to market.
 The solution even uses financial models such as the aforementioned iCCPI trading strategy.